AndrewPBerg/UAV_Classification/README.md

 This repository contains a machine learning project for UAV (Unmanned Aerial Vehicle) classification using deep learning techniques.
 The project is containerized using Docker and supports experiment tracking with Weights & Biases.

+# **NOTE**

+The Datasets used in this project are not included in the repository due to their visibility -> We have decided not to open-source the datasets.

+If you would like to use the codebase, please use this example directory to store your datasets. and update the `config.yaml` file to point to your datasets.

 ## Project Structure

 ```